juju/docs/src/en/clouds-LXD.md

 Title: Using LXD with Juju
 TODO:  Warning: Ubuntu release versions hardcoded
-       2.5 release will demand significant reword: LXD can be used remotely
        Warning: Troubleshoot Trusty; bootstrap only works with the lxd snap (and only if it is installed w/o the lxd deb being installed first)
 table_of_contents: True